 Algae growth is a common problem in swimming pools, and pool owners generally have to deal with algae at least a few times a year.
-Algae spores blow into the pool, or are deposited by rain--or even human contact.
-With the presence of carbon dioxide, warm weather and off-balance pH levels, algae thrive.
-Swimming pools affected by algae may develop green water or slimy deposits that are yellow, green, pink and black.
+Algae spores blow into the pool or are deposited by rain or even human contact.
+With the presence of carbon dioxide, warm weather, and off-balance pH levels, algae thrive and can cause green water or slimy deposits that are yellow, green, pink, and black.
 Knowing how to use algaecide can help you keep your swimming pool clean without excessive use of chlorine.

 Choose the correct algaecide for your pool based on the type of algae present.
 Some algaecide products are all-purpose, meaning they treat several kinds of algae.
 However, if you have a specific type of algae, choose the appropriate algaecide.
 For example, copper-based algaecide best treats yellow algae, while silver algaecide is effective on green and black algae.

 Determine the amount of algaecide to add to your swimming pool.
 Follow the manufacturer's directions on the algaecide bottle for proper measurements.
 Dosage will be based on the gallons of water your pool holds.
 Before handling the algaecide, put on the rubber gloves and eye protection to avoid skin burns and possible eye damage.